Josemvg/QA-Streamlit-Webapp/README.md

-# MuHeQa User Interface
+# QA Streamlit Webapp
 ## Basic Overview
-User Interface based on Streamlit for the MuHeQa web service
+Web Interface based on Streamlit for a QA service working as an API Rest.
+This User Interface was developped for MuHeQa as part of my End of Degree Project (TFG) for my Bachelor's Degree in Mathematics and Computer Science.